Lochnivar/ashverse/books/book-02-the-fire/README.md

 Through raids across borders, economic boycotts, and the suicidal arrogance of leaders like Robert Toombs, slavery dies in practice—kept alive by law but strangled by economics and international pressure.
 The Confederacy won the war, but it's losing the cause it fought for.

-Through the eyes of the Fairfax and Meade bloodlines, and those caught in the flames, we witness a continent in transformation.
+Through the eyes of the Fairfax and Haskell bloodlines, and those caught in the flames, we witness a continent in transformation.
 The old certainties are gone, and everyone is learning to navigate a world where the rules have changed.

 The fire is burning.
 The question is: what will be left when it's done?